burtchell/dotfiles/README.md

 ## TODO:

+- Find a way to share .gitconfig without the user.name and user.email.
 - Convert dotfiles to link to repo rather than running the shell script (better maintainability).
   - Done for Linux, need to do the same for Windows.
 - Write a bootstrapper script for Windows and Linux that installs all necessary packages (through homebrew, etc), and links all dotfiles.
   - Done with linkfiles.sh on Linux.
 - Add section for macOS (once I get a macbook).